nova-rey/crapssim-compiler/README.md

 **Design craps strategies visually → compile into [CrapsSim](https://skent259.github.io/crapssim/) strategies.**

 This Node-RED contrib package provides drag-and-drop nodes for building, validating, and exporting craps betting strategies.
-It is a **vanilla-only** release (no experimental “Evo” features) intended for day-to-day use with CrapsSim.
+It is a **vanilla-only** release intended for day-to-day use with CrapsSim.

 ---